matrix-org/synapse/CONTRIBUTING.rst

 got as far as documenting it...
 For instance, synapse's code style doc lives at https://github.com/matrix-org/synapse/tree/master/docs/code_style.md.

+To facilitate meeting these criteria you can run ``scripts-dev/lint.sh`` locally.
+Since this runs the tools listed in the above document, you'll need python 3.6 and to install each tool. **Note that the script does not just test/check, but also reformats code, so you may wish to ensure any new code is committed first**.

 Please ensure your changes match the cosmetic style of the existing project, and **never** mix cosmetic and functional changes in the same commit, as it makes it horribly hard to review otherwise.